MareiLu/ess-study-project/README.md

 # Strategy

-## 🧠 3.
-How do perceptions of political competence (internal efficacy) differ between younger and older people across democracies?
+## 3. How do perceptions of political competence (internal efficacy) differ between younger and older people across democracies?

   B. Digital divide question
   “Are younger people more politically competent because of greater media consumption, or despite lower political trust?”

-  – Contrasts age groups on polcmpl controlling for polintr, trstplt.
+  – Contrasts age groups on polcmpl controlling for polintr, trstplt

   C. Cross-country differences in the age gap
   “Is the age gap in political efficacy larger in countries with low political trust overall?”

-  – Interaction: agea × cntry, with country-level mean trstplt as contextual variable.
+  – Interaction: agea × cntry, with country-level mean trstplt as contextual variable

 ### Zeitplan für B
 - research question is clear and testable: